opws/opws-dataset/README.md

 List of quirks that demonstrate a lack of understanding on the behalf of the site's security construction, things like:

-- Restricted sets of characters allowed in passwords
-- Insecure maximum password lengths
 - Cookies that suggest session isn't stored on the server
+- Partial page renders that may expose information to outside observers

+Note that factors documented in other fields that should raise red flags, such as restricted password lengths or character sets, are not included in this list.

 ### platform